ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

-% rfishbase: programmatic access for exploring, manipulating and visualizing FishBase data from R
+% rfishbase: exploring, manipulating and visualizing FishBase data from R
-% Carl Boettiger; Peter Wainwright
+%
-% March 28, 2012
+%

-Center for Population Biology, University of California, Davis, United States

 Abstract
 ========

-We introduce a package that provides interactive and programmatic access to the FishBase repository.
-This package allows us to interact with data on over 30,000 fish species in the rich statistical computing environment, `R`.
-We illustrate how this direct, scriptable interface to FishBase data enables better discovery and integration essential for large-scale comparative analyses.
-We provide several examples to illustrate how the package works, and how it can be integrated into such as phylogenetics packages `ape` and `geiger`.
+This paper introduces a package that provides interactive and programmatic access to the FishBase repository.
+This package allows one to interact with data on over 30,000 fish species in the rich statistical computing environment, `R`.
+The paper illustrates how this direct, scriptable interface to FishBase data enables better discovery and integration essential for large-scale comparative analyses.
+The paper provides several examples to illustrate how the package works, and how it can be integrated into such as phylogenetics packages `ape` and `geiger`.

 ###### keywords